-Table 7 below provides an overview of the mitigation actions covered to 2050 in both approaches, and the following subsections describe each.
+Table 8 below provides an overview of the mitigation actions covered to 2050 in both approaches, and the following subsections describe each.

-Table 7.
+Table 8.
 Mitigation measures and potential global mitigation per year covered in the FLAG pathways in 2050 (GtCO2e/yr)

-FLAG SECTOR PATHWAY FLAG COMI MODITY PATHWAY Mitigation measures (Global GtCO 2 e/yr of mitigation in 2050, (Based on Roe et al., 2019).
-All commodities except timber & wood fiber (Based on PBL and Roe et al., 2019).
-Timber & wood fiber (Based on Roe et al., Food and Agriculture Organization of the United Nations (FAO), the Global Forest Products Model (GFPM), and additional scientific literature.
+Commodity pathways Mitigation measures FLAG sector pathway Timber & wood fiber (Global GtCO2e/yr of mitigation in 2050, based on Roe et al., 2019).
+All commodities except timber & wood fiber (Based on Roe et al., Food and Agriculture Organization of the United Nations (FAO), the Global (Based on PBL and Roe et al., 2019).
+Forest Products Model (GFPM), and additional scientific literature.
 See Methods Addendum.)
-Land use change (LUC) 4.6 GtCO2e/yr LUC: 3.6 from deforestation; 0.7 from conversion of peatlands; 0.3 from coastal wetlands.
+Land use change (LUC) 4.6 GtCO 2 e/yr LUC: 3.6 from deforestation; 0.7 from conversion of peatlands; 0.3 from coastal wetlands.
 3.6 GtCO 2 e/yr of LUC associated with deforestation are allocated by sector and region based on production, intensity and, for livestock, feed basket LUC impacts.
 Varies by region.
 Only forestland is considered in this pathway, so there is no LUC per IPCC definition.
 Conversion from natural forest to plantation forest is accounted for similarly to LUC, with a 20-year emission allocation, as in the GHG Protocol.

-FLAG SECTOR PATHWAY FLAG COMMODITY PATHWAY Improved agriculture 1.0 GtCO2e/yr reduction from improved agriculture.
+Improved agriculture 1.0 GtCO 2 e/yr reduction from improved agriculture.
 Varies by commodity and region.
 See Smith et al., 2016 for the full list of mitigation measures.
+NA

-N.A.
-Shift diets 0.9 GtCO2e/yr reduction from diet shift.
+Shift diets 0.9 GtCO 2 e/yr reduction from diet shift.
 Future diets are included in the SSP2 assumptions used in the commodity pathway modeling.
 Future revisions will reassess more defined attribution of diet shift.
-N.A.
-Reduce food loss and waste 0.9 GtCO2e/yr reduction from food loss and waste at the retail and customer levels, and along supply chains, including postharvest losses.
+NA Reduce food loss and waste 0.9 GtCO 2 e/yr reduction from food loss and waste at the retail and customer levels, and along supply chains, incl. post-harvest losses.
 Not included explicitly in this version, but food loss and waste may still be undertaken as a mitigation activity.
 N.A.
-Restore forests 1.69 GtCO2e/yr Restoring forests in corporate supply chains.
-(Total Roe et al., 2019 potential is 3.6 GtCO2e/yr, reduced to reflect estimated share in supply chain.)
+Restore forests 1.69 GtCO 2 e/yr Restoring forests in corporate supply chains.
+(Total Roe et al., 2019 potential is 3.6 GtCO 2 e/yr, reduced to reflect estimated share in supply chain.)
 Not included in this version.
 Forest restoration can be counted against a sector pathway target if undertaken, and falls in the inventory boundary.
 Not included in corporate timber & wood fiber pathway at this time.
 Additional forest removals are accounted for instead under improved sustainable forest management in the row below.
-Improve sustainable forest management and agroforestry 1.6 GtCO 2 e/yr reduction from improved forest management and agroforestry.
+Improve sustainable forest mgmt. and agroforestry 1.6 GtCO 2 e/yr reduction from improved forest management and agroforestry.
 Improved forest management is not included because it is not relevant for agricultural commodity pathways.
 Agroforestry can be counted against a sector pathway target.
 Varies by region.
-Total removals 2020-2050 are 30 GtCO2e of additional removals (Roe et al., 2019), in addition to 3.3 GtCO2e/yr or baseline removals (Harris et al., 2021 Allocated based on production and removals potential.
-Also including emission reductions.
-See FLAG Methods Addendum for details.
+Total removals 2020-2050 are 30 GtCO 2 e of additional removals (Roe et al., 2019), in addition to 3.3 GtCO 2 e/yr of baseline removals (Harris et al., 2021).
+Allocated based on production and removals potential.
+See FLAG Methods Addendum for additional details.
 Enhance agriculture soil carbon 1.3 GtCO 2 e/yr: 0.8 from ag soil carbon enhancement and 0.5 from biochar.
 Varies by commodity and region; 1.3 Gt CO2e/yr represents the total carbon removal potential of global agricultural production, which is subdivided across commodities and regions based on production and potential.
 N.A.
 Removals included under "Improve sustainable forest management" above.